jesuswasrasta/jesuswasrasta.github.io/README.md

 ### Problem: Jekyll serve fails
 Jekyll can serve your website locally, to let you develop and test the results.
-You can start up a local webserver running the command `jekyll s` inside the folder of your repositry:
+You can start up a local webserver running the command `jekyll s` inside the folder of your repository:
 ~~~
 ~/jesuswasrasta.github.io$ jekyll s
 ~~~